Retirement Guide

 It can also give you an opportunity to start a second career.
 Maybe there was a business you wanted to start, but you didn’t have the time for during your working years – or you didn’t want to jeopardize your financial goals on an exciting but risky new venture.
 Retirement could be an ideal time to explore your interests and try something you’re passionate about.

 It’s important to not underestimate the social and structural benefits of working as a widow or divorcee.
 As we get older, having a support network becomes that much more critical.
-A recent article in Psychology, Health and Medicine found that among people aged 65 and older, social engagement – and, notably, not family relationships – was associated with better quality of life and self-rated happiness.11
+Harvard Medical School reported that adults age 65 and older who interacted with those outside their social circle were more likely to have higher levels of physical activity, greater positive moods and fewer negative feelings.16

 Social Security